What Are The Best Fly Fishing Locations For Trout In Idaho?

 Silver Creek is primarily known for its population of wary and challenging brown trout.
 Rainbow trout can also be found in the creek, although they are less prevalent.
 The size of trout found in Silver Creek tends to be smaller compared to other Idaho rivers, with the average fish measuring around 12-16 inches.

-See also Are There Any Famous Fly Fishing Spots In Colorado?
+See also What Are Some Recommended Fly Fishing Locations In New Zealand?

 Popular Flies